hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     and 'no_renorm' is a good choice for large basis sets, especially with a small number of electrons (such that forbidden excitations are rarely generated).

-    The 'power_pitzer' excitation generator generates excitations using an upper bound for the value of the Hamiltonian matrix element.
-This involves some precalcalated alias tables, but should reduce both noise and shoulder heights.
-Only available for the UEG and read_in systems, and in the latter it does not currently use symmetry information.
+    The 'power_pitzer' excitation generator generates excitations using a Power-Pitzer [Power74]_ like upper bound for the value of the Hamiltonian matrix element.
+This involves some precalcalated weights and alias tables, but should reduce both noise and shoulder heights.
+The weights to select a certain excitation are calculated for the reference in the beginning of the QMC calculation.
+Each time the excitation generator is called, the weights are mapped from the reference to the actual determinant we attempt a spawn from.
+Only available for the UEG and read_in systems.
+    The time spent in this excitation generator scales as O(Number of electrons) and the memory requirements are of O(Number of electrons times Number of basis functions).
+    This excitation generator is recommended for a single-referenced systems when doing CCMC.

+    The 'power_pitzer_orderM' uses a more refined upper bound for the Hamiltonian matrix elements, where the weights for selecting an excitation are calculated each time the excitation is called for the actual determinant we are spawning from.
+This requires O(Number of basis functions) time cost for each particle being spawned from.
+The memory requirements are of O(Number of basis functions).

     ..

-        [review] - JSS: O(Number of basis functions) what?  space?  time?  both?
-        [review] - JSS: Not convinced this is a more refined upper bound.
-        [review] - AJWT: These docs probably need to be expanded now.

-    The 'power_pitzer_orderM' uses a more refined upper bound for the Hamiltonian matrix elements, but which requires O(Number of basis functions) time cost for each particle being spawned from.
+        [todo] - Add paper citation once it is published.

 ``pattempt_single``
     type: float.